How We Find Ourselves Migrating a Site That We Don’t Have Server Access To

 This is the most annoying reason of all and honestly, it is sadly the most common reason we end up having to migrate a WordPress site without FTP or MySQL access.

-How Do I Clone a WordPress Website Without Any Access?
+How Do I Copy a WordPress Website Without Access?

 Get Access to the WordPress Dashboard.